faiyted/Project-Cardiac-Disease/README.md

 # Analysis will be on:

-** How does age related to cardiac disease
+** How does age related to cardiac failure

-** How does sex related to cardiac disease
+** How does sex related to cardiac failure

-** How the physical data to affect cardiac disease
+** How the physical data to affect cardiac failure

 ** Develop models to predict the risk of death or other outcomes based on the health metrics provided